rachelbari/CAPEC-Information-Retrieval/README.md

 # Information Retrieval for Common Attack Pattern Enumeration and Classification
-In this lesson, you will learn learn how to build a basic information retrieval app to search for common attack patterns found on the MITRE CAPEC database.
-Through this lesson, you will learn about attack patterns employed by adversaries, and natural language processing fundamentals.
+In this lesson, you will learn about attack patterns employed by adversaries, as well as information retrieval fundamentals.
+Then you will build a basic information retrieval app to search for common attack patterns found on the MITRE CAPEC database.

 # Lesson Skills
 * Commmon Attack Patterns